 Katriina Haikala is a visual artist, whose art is marked by fearlessness and the readiness to question set paradigms.
 She speaks up for free thinking, unchained by dogmas and traditions, and wants to use her art to reveal society's covert power structures.
 Haikala is especially interested in the challenges women face because of their gender.
 In her performative drawing workshop, Social Portrait, she puts women in the focus of portraiture.
 Her goal is to draw a total of 1,000 portraits of women by the end of 2020.
 Until now, powerful men have traditionally been the subjects of portraits.
 Haikala sees the role of the artist as an inspiration and encouragement to others.
 All this calls for a passionate relationship with creating art.
 Imagination and experimentation serve as sources for creativity.

 Sanna Haimila is a visual artist whose main techniques are painting and drawing.
 She works intuitively: even if she doesn't exactly have the process mapped out at the start, she trusts her gut feeling and lets her work guide the way.
 For her, drawing and painting are sources for ideas.
-Haimila's themes stem from her own experiences, including topics like motherhood, relationships and grief.
+Haimila's themes stem from her own experiences.
+They depict such things as motherhood, relationships and grief.
 Recently, Haimila has been focusing on expressively painted female portraits.
-Haimila's skilful idiom and strong atmosphere makes her artworks fresh and original.
+Haimila's skilful idiom and strong atmosphere make her artworks fresh and original.

 Heli Hiltunen & Jorma Puranen